FluxFactory/FluxFactory/docs/005-game-stages.md

 ### New Capabilities Unlocked
 - **Basic Tool Crafting:** Access to a mod-based system for creating initial tools.
-- **Kiln Operation:** Introduction to the kiln for more efficient bronze and basic alloy production, powered by coal.
+- **Kiln System:** Introduction to the multi-block kiln for efficient bronze and basic alloy production, powered by coal, which includes integrated casting capabilities for forming liquid metals into tool parts (e.g., pickaxe heads, axe heads, tool rods).
-- **Bronze Production:** The ability to combine copper and tin to create bronze, potentially through manual dust mixing and smelting, or more efficiently via the kiln.
+- **Bronze Production:** The ability to combine copper and tin to create bronze, potentially through manual dust mixing and smelting, or more efficiently via the kiln system.
 - **Brick Blast Furnace:** Construction and operation of a brick-based blast furnace for steel production.

 ### Gameplay Focus